Updated July 2015

 The Database of State Incentives for Renewables and Efficiency (DSIRE) provides information on programs that offer incentives for renewable distributed generation.
 There are currently no programs of interest to federal customers.

 Are there energy efficiency programs sponsored by state government?

 The South Carolina Energy Office offers a variety of energy efficiency programs, but none is currently available to federal facilities.

 What additional opportunities are available to me?

-Federal customers whose utilities have area-wide supply contracts through GSA (such as Duke Power and South Carolina Electric & Gas) may be able to take advantage of 3rd-party financed energy efficiency projects called utility energy services contracts (UESCs).
-Information is available on GSA's Energy Center of Expertise Library Page.
+Federal customers whose utilities have area-wide supply contracts through GSA (such as Duke Energy and South Carolina Electric & Gas) may be able to take advantage of 3rd-party financed energy efficiency projects called utility energy services contracts (UESCs).
+Information is available in GSA’s Energy Division Library.
 Federal facilities should contact their account executive to determine the level of each utility's participation.